sw00/sett.sh/content/posts/2018/08/the-sublime-tool.md

 developer's proverbial toolbox.

 I'd hazard that the closest thing to something like that is the _ability to reason_. **There is no substitute for thinking**.
 Again, so obvious it seems like a cop-out, but it's difficult to understate how much we try to avoid using this tool.
-As individuals, reaching for the newest latest [buzzword] technology and as organisations, investing millions into agile methodology certifications.
+As individuals, reaching for the latest [buzzword] technology and as organisations, investing millions into process management and certifications.
 We succumb to the selective pressure of achieving arbitrary measures of success, rather than engaging with the things we're trying to produce[^arbitrary].

 We also tend to overlook that the _all-purpose_ tool is not static.
 It has the potential to be a precision instrument, like a surgeon's scalpel.
 It can be